antiflasher/adaptizer-swift/README.md

 <img src="https://raw.githubusercontent.com/antiflasher/Adapter/master/illustration_main%402x.png" title="Adapter">

 Why?
-Sometimes UI designers need to adjust size or text to a particular screen size, like the adaptive design on the web.
+Sometimes, UI designers need to adjust size or text to a particular screen size, like the adaptive design on the web.

 The big picture of various screen sizes: